GreenBeanGravy/GUIa11y/README.md

 ```
 pip install accessible_output2 pyautogui keyboard opencv-python numpy
 ```
-Run FortniteA11y.py:
+Run GUIa11y.py:
 ```
-python FortniteA11y.py
+python GUIa11y.py
 ```

 ## Editor.py
-This script provides a graphical interface for editing the config.json file, which contains information about sections and elements in the Fortnite user interface.
+This script provides a graphical interface for editing the config.json file, which contains information about sections and elements in the Fortnite (or any other) user interface.
 You can can add, edit, and remove sections and elements using the editor, or by directly modifying the config.json file.

 ### Usage